vryy/4C/README.md

 ## Code of Conduct

-All people and activites in and around 4C are subject to our [Code of Conduct](https://github.com/4C-multiphysics/4C/blob/main/CODE_OF_CONDUCT.md).
+All people and activities in and around 4C are subject to our [Code of Conduct](https://github.com/4C-multiphysics/4C/blob/main/CODE_OF_CONDUCT.md).

 ## How to cite 4C